c4pp4/gentoo-unity7/README_ehooks.txt

 * Overlay's ebuild hooks are located in /var/lib/layman/gentoo-unity7/profiles/ehooks directory.

-* Optional ebuild hooks are managed via unity-extra/ehooks USE-flags.
+* Optional ebuild hooks are managed via unity-extra/ehooks USE flags.

 * Updates or changes are managed via unity-extra/ehooks package.
 It looks for ebuild hooks changes and generates emerge command needed to apply